hashgraph/hedera-mirror-node/charts/marketplace/gcp/BUILDING.md

 # Releasing

-Once all local testing is completed succesfully and the images are tagged, run the below commands to republish the images to the staging registry:
+Once all local testing is completed successfully and the images are tagged, run the below commands to republish the images to the staging registry:

     git checkout "tags/v${TAG}"